alexoneill/SML-DocGen/README.md

 The Future
 ==========

-It does not support absolute paths quite yet.
-Nor does it give templates for test functions.
-These will be added in the future.
+It does not give templates for test functions.
+This will be added in the future.

 Disclaimer
 ==========